 Most events (e.g. timestamps, internal errors, program startup/exit) have fixed severities.
-The following events have configurable severities: () the keyword 'none' can only be used as a threshold for logging facilities, to indicate that no messages shall be logged via that facility.
+The following events have configurable severities:

-- (server only) failure to resolve a client address (section [Misc], option SeverityLookup) - policy violations (for monitored files) - · access errors for files - · access errors for directories - obscure file names (with non-printable characters) and/or invalid UIDs/GIDs (no such user/group) - login/logout events (if samhain is configured to monitor them)
+- (server only) failure to resolve a client address (section [Misc], option SeverityLookup)

+- policy violations (for monitored files)

+- · access errors for files

+- · access errors for directories - obscure file names (with non-printable characters) and/or invalid UIDs/GIDs (no such user/group) - login/logout events (if samhain is configured to monitor them)